-As a philosopher, writer, and co-founder of non-profits, I aim to help address crucial questions.
-A question is crucial if, depending on which answer we select, it drastically affects our decision-making and the direction our lives and society take.
+As a philosopher, journalist and co-founder of non-profits, I aim to help address so called crucial questions.
+A question is crucial if, depending on how we answer it, it drastically affects our decision-making and the direction our lives and society take.
 I am currently writing a book aiming to shed light on such questions: What are the ethical and political priorities of our time?
-And how can we make the maximum amount of progress on them with our limited resources?
+How can we make the maximum amount of progress on them with our limited resources?

 Suppose you’re carrying $500 in your pocket while walking past a pond where a child is drowning.
 Do you walk in to save the child, sacrificing the money?
-If you judge saving a life more important than $500 worth of additional luxury goods: Yes. – But then what’s the difference to not donating a lot more money more to demonstrably life-saving charity?
+If you judge saving a life more important than $500 worth of additional luxury goods, you’ll save the child. – But is omitting to donate $500 to demonstrably life-saving charity different from not saving the child?

 We would not confine and mass-kill dogs for our consumption.
-But pigs are beings at least as intelligent as dogs: They answer to their names, are able to learn more commands and use mirrors.
+But pigs are beings at least as sentient and intelligent as dogs: They answer to their names, are able to learn many commands and use mirrors.
 That also makes them more intelligent than some humans. – What’s the difference there?

-Suppose your brain was copied into a non-biological, digital substrate.
-Questions of personal identity aside, do you think this new version of you has moral weight?
+Suppose your brain was copied into a non-biological, digital substrate, with the copy possessing the same kind of subjective awareness.
+Do you think this new version of you has moral weight?
 These scientists do, and they believe we are well on our way to creating vast amounts of artificial minds. – If there is even a slight chance that they are right, shouldn’t we be alarmed?

 The Effective Altruism Foundation (EAF) is a think-and-do-tank aiming to tackle the most pressing ethical issues in a scientifically grounded way.
 Effective altruism is the foundation’s core concept: Our resources – time and money – are limited.
 How can we use them to prevent the most suffering and save the most lives?
 More fundamentally, which arguments do or don’t speak in favor of investing a lot of resources into altruistic endeavours in the first place?
 EAF pursues these questions based on research in philosophy, cognitive and social psychology, and economics.